Five arrested in Mexico for dozens of migrant fire deaths

 President Andres Manuel Lopez Obrador has vowed there would be "no impunity" over the tragedy that began late Monday in Ciudad Juarez, across the border from El Paso, Texas.

-According to the government, the migrants are believed to have started the fire themselves in a protest against deportations.
+According to the government, at least one migrant is believed to have started the fire in a protest against deportations.

+In the video, whose authenticity was confirmed by the government, three guards seem to hurry away leaving migrants in their cell as flames spread and smoke rapidly fills the building.

+El Salvador, which said some of its citizens were seriously injured, demanded the people running the facility be punished since the video showed migrants "were left inside the cells without any chance of getting to safety."

 Officials are evaluating assistance for the families of the victims, while starting the process of revoking the contract and imposing a fine on the company in charge of the security at the compound, Rodriguez said.